jonseymour/12coins/README.md

 #Explanation Of Weight Deriviation Function

-I don't currently have an intuitive explanation for the weight derivation function:
+One thing that bugged me about the original solution was the somewhat arbitrary nature of the weight derivation function.

 		w := Weight((func() int {
 			switch f >> 2 {